2025 Missouri wildfires: Summary

 Missouri saw an unusually active early wildfire season in 2025.
 In mid-March, dry conditions and strong winds fueled a rash of brush and grass fires statewide.
 Between March 10 and 16, more than 224 wildfires burned over 15,500 acres, leading to property damage and heavy demands on suppression resources.

 On March 14, a strong wind event associated with a deep low-pressure system produced gusts up to 60 mph, exacerbating fire spread across southern and central Missouri as vegetation was already dry.

 Many of the fires included human-caused ignitions, escaped debris burns, or accidental spread from open burning, along with some natural ignitions.

 Smoke from these early fires degraded air quality in nearby counties, especially under inversion conditions or weak winds, though impacts were mostly local and intermittent.
 Fire suppression was challenged by limited resources, rural terrain, scattered ignitions, and rapid fire spread under critical weather conditions.

-Because the 2025 fire season is still active, further ignitions and fire growth remain possible, especially during late summer or fall if dry conditions, low humidity, or wind episodes occur.